 - Driver’s license, passport, Social Security card, or other form of ID

-- Verification of address (e.g., ID, a piece of mail, lease, utility bill)
+- Verification of address (e.g., ID, a piece of mail, lease, or utility bill)

 Keep in mind you may be required to provide documentation or go through an additional verification process.
 It may be helpful to keep on hand W-2s, pay stubs, employer contact information, and other methods of verification.